microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/01_Deploy.md

 1. Open a shell prompt and change directories to the **SQLonOpenShift/sqlonopenshift/01_Deploy** folder.

-2. Login to the OpenShift cluster with the oc.exe program using the username and password you created or was provided by your instructor.
+2. You should have already logged into the OpenShift cluster using instructions from the Prerequisites.

-    `oc -u <user> -p <Password>`

 3. If you are running this workshop as a cluster admin and the instructor did not create a new project, then create a new project called **mssql** with the following command or execute the **step1_create_project.sh** script.